Automattic/Document-Feedback/readme.txt

 == Description ==

-Close the loop — get feedback from readers on the documentation you write.

 Document Feedback appends a simple feedback form to Pages (or other post types that you specify).
 Readers are asked whether the document answered their question or not.

 If the reader indicates "Yes", they'll be asked about which details were useful to them.
 If the reader indicates "No", they'll be prompted to respond with which details they hoped to see.